Please update your browser

 Choose a costume to spiral.

-This example creates a new costume by adding an apple to the paint editor.
+This example adds a new costume to the Paint Editor.

-Duplicate an “if” statement, change the value to the number of the new costume, and
+change the value to the number of the new costume,

 Next, program the costume to spiral.